 When I passed his tests, he invited me to dinner.

 Equations With The Great Dr. Ed Lanphier (Edward Howell Lanphier, M.D.)

 in his home in Wisconsin.

-Dr. Lanphier asked me to live at their house with him and his wife (Mom Lanphier) in Wisconsin in the dead of winter to work on several studies.
 Dr. Lanphier was a renowned pioneer in diving physiology and medicine, initiating many top US Navy diving medicine studies.
-He had been very ill and when he needed someone to finish his work, I was told he sat up in his hospital bed and said, "Get me Bookspan."
+He had been very (very) ill.
+I was told that when he needed someone to finish his work, he sat up unexpectedly in his hospital bed and said, "Get me Bookspan."
+Dr. Lanphier asked me to live at their house with him and his wife (Mom Lanphier) in Wisconsin to work on several studies.

-Heavy body braces were evident even under my thick sweaters, from my paralyzing accident, later recovered.
-(I'm debating with myself to upload the ugly photos of lying paralyzed looking like a spaghetti.
-Here is a glimpse).
+I had been in a serious accident.
+The heavy body braces I had to wear were evident even under my thick sweaters.
+(I've never wanted to show much of the ugly photos of lying paralyzed.
+Click my Rare Photos Page for a glimpse).
 Often I worked lying on the floor - the bracing did not bend for chairs.
 It did not bother Lanphier, even when others were not hiring.

-As we worked, instead me only finishing his life's work, he and his wife got better, and we were able to do other and new work.
+As we worked over time, the health of Lanphier and his wife kept improving.
+Instead of only finishing his life's work, we were able to do new work.
+His knowledge was vast.
 No matter what topic I asked him about, he had been involved in it in some way, even the first liquid breathing studies.
 It led me to always say, "All roads lead to Lanphier."

 Worked Over 9 Years with Dr. Chris Lambertsen (Dr. Christian J. Lambertsen)